- Categories Urban & Landscape

 Bringing nature and wellbeing to the fore, in balance with technology, we have designed an informal open-air space in which to, meet, celebrate, work and relax surrounded by greenery.
 It will foster creativity and conviviality and welcome new audiences.

 A holistic approach to sustainability

-Exchange Square will see a four-fold increase in the amount of planting and dramatically enhance biodiversity, with 25% of the area featuring green space that is accessible to all.
+The 1.5-acre park will see a four-fold increase in the amount of planting and dramatically enhance biodiversity, with 25% of the area featuring green space that is accessible to all.
 Wellbeing and inclusivity have been vital considerations throughout the design process, driven by the ambition to make a vibrant space that encourages engagement and interactivity.
-A comprehensive analysis of pedestrian movement helped to identify barriers to access – including steps, changes in level, lack of visual contrast and changes in tactility, and poor signage – in order to eradicate these from design and provide a space that is accessible to all.
-In line with the belief that our designs are never finished, a strategy of ‘awesome’ planting is proposed that will offer seasonal variety and an ever-changing sensory experience that ensures the park will never be the same place twice.
+A comprehensive analysis of pedestrian movement helped to identify barriers to access – including steps, changes in level, lack of visual contrast and changes in tactility, and poor signage – in order to provide a space that is accessible to all.
+A strategy of ‘awesome’ planting is proposed that will offer seasonal variety and an ever-changing sensory experience that ensures the park will never be the same place twice.

 Architect, Urban Designer and Landscape Architect: DSDHA

 Public Realm Framework: DSDHA

 Project Manager: Stace Project Management

 Lighting Designer: Speirs + Major

 Planning Consultant: DP9

 Access Consultant: David Bonnett Associates